 Home remedies for under-eye bags

-Certain home remedies can help lessen or eliminate the puffiness of under-eye bags and the appearance of shadows.
+Certain home remedies can help lessen or eliminate the puffiness of under-eye bags due to edema and the appearance of shadows.
 Below are some tips:

 - Use a cool compress on your eyes.
 Wet a clean washcloth with cool water.
 Place the damp washcloth around your eyes for a few minutes, applying very gentle pressure.
 Do this while sitting upright.